microsoft/fast/packages/fast-components-react-base/src/viewport-positioner/README.md

 The chosen position determines which side of the positioner is fixed to the anchor.
 For example if the chosen position for the horizontal axis is "left" the positioner will have its "right" property set to a value corresponding to the left edge of the anchor and the "left" propertly will be unset.

-The *viewport positioner* adds css classes to itself based on the chosen positions (ie. "viewportPositioner__left", "viewportPositioner__right", etc...) to enable authors to style the positioner and its contents based on relative position.
+The *viewport positioner* adds css classes to itself based on the chosen positions (i.e. "viewportPositioner__left", "viewportPositioner__right", etc.) to enable authors to style the positioner and its contents based on relative position.

-The "AlwaysInView" props for each axis allows authors to specify whether the positioner should remain on screen when the anchor element is scrolled off.
+The "AlwaysInView" props (i.e. "horizontalAlwaysInView" and "verticalAlwaysInView") for each axis allows authors to specify whether the positioner should remain on screen when the anchor element is scrolled off.
 The *viewport positioner* accomplishes this by setting the translate transform and translate origin properties of the component.

 The "fixedAfterInitialPlacement" prop is set the component will not adjust positioning after the initial render.